Actively Recruiting

 - Age is 18 years or older on the day of transplantation

-- Donor or recipient is CMV seropositive (positive IgG) within 1 year before transplantation
+- Donor and/or recipient CMV seropositive within 1 year before transplantation

-- Able to start oral CMV prophylaxis within 14 days after heart transplant or within 28 days after lung transplant
+- Able to start oral CMV prophylaxis within 14 days (heart) or 28 days (lung) of transplantation

 - Females at birth are not pregnant or breastfeeding and agree to contraception during treatment and for 90 days after last dose

-- Males or females of reproductive potential agree to use acceptable birth control or true abstinence from consent through 90 days after last dose
+- Persons of reproductive potential agree to abstinence or use acceptable birth control methods during treatment and for 90 days after last dose

 You will not qualify if you...